es-progress/zephyr/docs/index.md

 These modules perform a wide range of tasks, for example:

 -   Install packages (APT, node, pip, snap)
--   Configure applications & tools (Apache, PHP, VirtualBox, Git, gpg (GnuPG), dig, ssh, nmap, etc.)
+-   Configure applications & tools (Apache, PHP, VirtualBox, Git, dig, ssh, nmap, etc.)
 -   Configure GNOME, Bash
--   Set up Linux subsystems (sudo, cron, user groups, systemd)
+-   Set up Linux subsystems (e.g. sudo, cron, systemd)
 -   Disk partitioning & formatting
 -   Remix Ubuntu

+As you can see, the core modules cover the needs of a web developer, sysadmin, or power user.
+If you're missing a module, you can roll your own to extend Zephyr's capabilities!

 Additionally, `zephyrctl` is included, a handy tool to accomplish these jobs.